MVL Solutions

 The portfolio includes new solutions to multi-level convolutional coding and decoding based on a deterministic approach that does not use a trellis.
 Extended error correcting capabilities are explained.

 A third element in error correction in the portfolio is a reversible method to determine and insert n-valued check symbols for error detection.
-The method can be applied in multi-level Low Density Parity Check Symbol (LDCP) coding.
+The method can be applied in multi-level Low Density Parity Check Symbol (LDCP) coding in one embodiment.

 A fourth element in error correction in the portfolio is a very simple and effective n-valued Hamming code.